Anushlinux/fluent/README.md

 # Fluent - Web3 Learning Extension

-An educational browser extension that automatically detects Web3 jargon on any webpage, provides interactive explanations, and helps you learn through quizzes.
+An educational browser extension that automatically detects Web3 jargon on any webpage, provides context-aware explanations, and helps you learn through a gamified Pokédex-style collection system.

-> **✅ Status**: MVP Complete and ready to test!
-See [SETUP_COMPLETE.md](./SETUP_COMPLETE.md) for detailed setup instructions.
+> **✅ Status**: Pokédex v0.2.0 Complete!
+Full context-aware glossary with Shadow Mode and collection tracking.

 ## ✨ Features

+### Core Features
-- 🔍 **Automatic Term Detection** - Detects 20 Web3 terms on any webpage using NLP
+- 🔍 **Smart Term Detection** - Detects 20+ Web3/AI terms on any webpage using NLP
+- 🎭 **Shadow Mode** - Toggle term highlighting on/off with floating indicator
+- 🌍 **Context-Aware Definitions** - Different definitions based on page context (DeFi, L2, ERC-4337, etc.)
-- 📖 **Smart Popovers** - Hover for quick definitions, click for full explanations + quizzes
+- 📖 **Smart Popovers** - Hover for quick definitions, click for full explanations + sources
 - 🎯 **Interactive Quizzes** - Test your knowledge and earn XP for correct answers

+### Pokédex Collection System
+- 📚 **Pokédex View** - Browse all terms in a card-based collection
+- 🔓 **Term Unlocking** - Terms unlock as you encounter them on webpages
+- 📝 **Quiz Tracking** - See which terms you've mastered with quizzes
+- 📊 **Progress Tracking** - Visual progress bar and statistics by category
+- 🔍 **Smart Filters** - Filter by status (locked/unlocked), category, or search

+### Dashboard & Analytics
-- 📊 **Learning Dashboard** - Track your progress, streak, and accuracy
+- 📊 **Learning Dashboard** - Track your XP, streak, and accuracy
+- 📈 **Statistics** - View unique terms seen, quizzes taken, and more
 - 💾 **Export Data** - Download your learning history as JSON or Markdown
 - 🔔 **Badge Counter** - Shows unique terms learned today